mkollaro/taskrunner/README.md

 #### Using multiple files for the task configurations

 You probably don't want to have everything in a single file.
-You can import another module and you'll still be able to reference it on the command line and redefine the values in it.
-In the file `examples/advanced.py`, the simple example gets imported, and you can use it like this:
+You can load multiple modules and reference the tasks normally.

+    $ bin/taskrunner -f examples/advanced.py -f examples/simple.py \
+        mytask task1 task2

+In case you have any name conflicts, you can specify the name of the module.

-    $ bin/taskrunner examples/advanced.py mytask simple.task1 \
+    $ bin/taskrunner -f examples/advanced.py -f examples/simple.py \
-        -D simple.task1.msg=ping
+        advanced.pipeline

 ### Best practices for writing tasks and their configurations
 * don't make the `cleanup` method dependent on `run`, because with the